Deep water source cooling: First system in Canada

 The cold water drawn from Lake Ontario's deep layer in the Enwave system is not returned directly to the lake once it has been run through the heat exchange system.
-Instead, water is pumped to the City's water filtration plant for treatment and distribution to residential and commercial users.
+Instead, water is pumped to the city's water filtration plant for treatment and distribution to residential and commercial users.

-The potential of deep water source cooling

-The potential of integrating lakes into district systems for cooling (as well as heating) is foremost constrained by the availability of lakes.
-However, other factors such as the spatial distribution of cooling demand or the cost of installation and operation costs determine the techno-economic potential of lake-source district heating and cooling.

 Sea water air conditioning

 This version is also known as ocean water cooling.
 The InterContinental Resort and Thalasso-Spa on the island of Bora Bora uses a seawater air conditioning (SWAC) system to air condition its buildings.
 The system accomplishes this by passing cold seawater through a heat exchanger where it cools freshwater in a closed loop system.
 This cool freshwater is then pumped to buildings and is used for cooling directly–no conversion to electricity takes place.
 Similar systems are also in place in The Excelsior hotel and The Hong Kong and Shanghai Banking Corporation main building in Hong Kong, and at the Natural Energy Laboratory of Hawaii Authority.

 Salt water air conditioning systems have been used in Sydney's Circular Quay and prominent buildings within the harbour since the rise of commercial air conditioning systems in the 1960s.
 These include the heritage-listed AMP 'Palm Cove' Building (constructed 1962) and the Sydney Opera House.

 The InterContinental Resort is the largest seawater air conditioning system to date, though there are several other, larger systems being planned.
 Honolulu Seawater Air Conditioning was a project intended to use seawater air conditioning to deliver renewable cooling to commercial and residential properties in the downtown Honolulu area.
 On December 19, 2020, Honolulu Seawater Air Conditioning announced it was ending its development and would end operations by the end of January 2021.
 Honolulu Seawater Air Conditioning is majority owned by eBay founder Pierre Omidyar's Ulupono Initiative.